neontribe/SEAP_ESA/README.md

 __Live__
 * When release is tagged and pushed
-`git tag -a v0.0.2-beta -m "add GA tracking to main pages"`
+`git tag -a v0.0.0-beta -m "description of release updates"`
-`git psh origin --tags`
+`git push origin --tags`
 * Use Travis to carry out procedure as for Staging
 * If tests pass, and build is successful, detect release tag and push the new build to the live site - overwriting whatever is there.
 * A release.txt will be added at site root with tag name and datetime